Insights from owning a small business by Drew Harden.

 In this case, “growth” isn't simply referring to profits or number of team members, although growth in these areas is certainly positive.
 Successful organizations are always focused on growing their customer service, efficiencies, influence, brand awareness, relevance and knowledge.

-6. Reject the Fear You Experience in Your Small Business
+6. Reject The Fear You Experience In Your Small Business

 Every small business leader feels the sting of fear creep in.